A champion for global education equity: Lydiah Kemunto Bosire, 20 for 20 honoree

 Q. What are the most valuable things you learned at Cornell that have helped you in your career?
 Did any Cornell faculty member(s) influence you on your chosen career path?
 Who and why?

 Bosire: Cornell’s rigorous interdisciplinary approach taught me to think critically across sectors.
-It nurtured my passions, provided grants that allowed me to explore a wide range of ideas, and made me believe that the only limit to what I could create was my imagination.
+It nurtured my passions, provided grants that allowed me to explore a wide range of ideas and made me believe that the only limit to what I could create was my imagination.
 The activism and advocacy work I began at Cornell opened countless doors and fundamentally changed my view of what was possible.
 Most importantly, Cornell taught me that I had a voice — a voice to advance inclusion and to remind systems that there should be “nothing about us without us.”
 That lesson has carried through my career, including my work in financing African students so they can take their place in the rooms where the future is shaped.
+The professors and staff whose support was game-changing are too many to name; collectively, they succeeded in creating in Cornell an environment where students like me could thrive.

 Q. What role do you see business schools and universities playing in advancing sustainability initiatives, and how can alumni contribute to this effort?

-Bosire: Business schools are crucial in developing the next generation of leaders who understand that profitability and sustainability can and should coexist.
-By teaching students to build models that create both financial returns and social impact, universities like Cornell can foster innovation that drives fields like education, clean energy, and technology.
-For example, there is no reason the innovation in de-risking that has unlocked capital markets in development finance and agriculture cannot be used in education and health.
-Exposing students to different ways of thinking and problem-solving equips them with the ability to further innovate as they move into leadership positions in various industries.
-Alumni can contribute by sharing new ideas they are exploring and extending learning beyond textbooks through seminars and mentorship.
+Bosire: Business schools are crucial in developing the next generation of ethical leaders who understand that profitability and sustainability can coexist when businesses aligns with society with the aim of advancing shared prosperity.
+By teaching students to build models that create both financial returns and social impact, universities like Cornell can foster innovation that drives fields like education, clean energy and technology.
+Calling on Cornell’s alumni can bring to the classroom case studies that demonstrate how to think outside the box.
+For example, there is no reason the innovation in de-risking that has unlocked capital markets in agriculture cannot be used in education and health.
+Exposing students to case studies from a wider range of geographies equips them with the ability to further innovate as they move into leadership positions in various industries.
+Alumni are also critical for another reason: As life is too short to learn only through personal mistakes, a strong network of alumni shares insights from lived experiences through seminars and mentorship, thereby strengthening practical knowledge and professional growth.